 Getting Started with Wealthfront

 Wealthfront’s landing page looks like this (above).
-Before diving into the questions you will answer about your investment plan, I recommend taking a look at the “See Our Journey” tab.
 It’s powerful to see how far and fast Wealthfront has come, and you get a real sense of the minds behind the business — who will be managing your retirement savings — by reading a bit on that page.

-Once you’re finished there, click “Find Your Investment Plan” to start your questionnaire.
+Once you’re finished there, click “Invest now” to start your questionnaire.
 The first thing I want to point out is that while Betterment only asks you about your age, and uses this as the basis for your portfolio, Wealthfront asks a few additional questions.
-They ask for your annual income and liquid assets, plus two questions about your risk tolerance like the one below.
+They ask for your annual income and liquid assets, plus several more questions.

 I do really like the added questions around risk tolerance.
 Asking important questions like this shows that Wealthfront does not take for granted making their investor comfortable.
 Age is only one factor, and even if you are only in your 20s, some people just don’t have a huge appetite for risk.
 Wealthfront does a great job with this.